FRRouting/frr/doc/user/bgp.rst

    address-family.
 The remote-as filter can be used in combination with the failed, established filters.

+.. clicmd:: show bgp [afi] [safi] [all] summary terse [json]

+   Shorten the output.
+Do not show the following information about the BGP
+   instances: the number of RIB entries, the table version and the used memory.
+   The ``terse`` option can be used in combination with the remote-as, neighbor, failed and established filters, and with the ``wide`` option as well.

 .. clicmd:: show bgp [afi] [safi] [neighbor [PEER] [routes|advertised-routes|received-routes] [json]

    This command shows information on a specific BGP peer of the relevant